 With so much emphasis on the importance of bees, you might be wondering if there is anything you can do to help.
 Fortunately, we can all play a part in saving the bees.

 One of the best ways to help bees to survive is to plant bee-friendly plants in your backyard.
 You could even have a window box with these plants if you don’t have a yard to plant them in.
 When buying new plants, look for those that are free from pesticides, and avoid using chemicals in your garden.
 Peat-free compost is recommended, which will help keep peat bogs intact (these natural habitats are also under threat).

 Bee hotels are also a great addition to any backyard.
 These trendy wooden structures are the perfect place for bees to rest and shelter in.
 They usually contain bamboo tubes in which the bee can crawl.
 You can look online for instructions on how to make your own or you can buy them ready-made.
 Not only do they provide a place for bees to rest, but they also look fantastic.
-If you are interested, Amazon sell a great collection of bee hotels.
-Just click here to check them out (opens in a new tab).

 You may have often wondered why we need bees, but the truth is that they are vital to our ecosystem; without them many of the crops we rely on would die off.
 Bees are the most important pollinator we have and are worth billions to the farming industry every year.